Top 15 Ancient Roman Triumphal Arches

 14. Porte de Mars – Reims, Grand Est, France

 Reims, a city in France that is home to one of Europe’s greatest Gothic Cathedrals, was a flourishing city during the Roman Empire.
 At the time the city was known as Durocortorum, and it was completely encircled by a defensive wall.
 The Porte de Mars served as one of the main entrances within this wall, but the majority of Reim’s fortifications have since been demolished.
-The Porte de Mars is the widest Roman Triumphal Arch ever constructed, with a length of over 100 feet (32 meters) from end-to-end.
+The Porte de Mars is the widest Roman Triumphal Arch ever constructed, with a length of over 100 feet (32 meters) from end to end.

 15. Arch of Marcus Aurelius – Tripoli, Tripolitania, Libya